 As part of the Service Meister project, we have worked together with KROHNE to implement AI functions.
 These can, for example, use AI methods to analyse sensor data, predict faults, and optimise the deployment of specialist staff.
 As interfaces between systems and service personnel, chatbots facilitate simple, intuitive queries which provide all the relevant information.
 They support both experienced and inexperienced measurement technicians in complex tasks, such as determining the cause of a problem and initiating the optimal repair process.

-Funding for the Service Meister project has been provided by the German Federal Ministry for Economic Affairs and Energy.
+Funding for the Service Meister project has been provided by the German Federal Ministry for Economic Affairs and Climate Action.